thinkbigthings/seebie/README.md

 ### Server

-The backend project is in `server`, it is a web server for a normal web application.
+The backend project is in `server`, it is a web server for a typical web application.

 from the base project folder, we can run `gradlew` commands like normal.